bluerobotics/SolarSurferMessage/README.md

 ### v0.2.0 - tbd

-* Message format still v1 (no new or changed messages)
+* Message format v2
-* TODO: encode images
-* TODO: decode images
+* Refactored telem message into a long and short telem message
-* Added bower config for client-side use (but this doesn't work)
+* TODO: Added bower config for client-side use
+* Used for Monterey Bay mission

 ### v0.1.0 - 2014/08/08

 * Initial release
 * Message format v1
-* Used for Santa Monica Canyon testing
+* Used for Santa Monica Canyon mission

 ## TODO

+* TODO: encode images
+* TODO: decode images
 * convert to an Angular module that can be used client-side and server-side
 * use https://github.com/chrisdickinson/bops for client/sever buffer operations